-I, Thomas McAteer, Manager - Energy Efficiency of PPL Electric Utilities Corporation, hereby state that the facts above set forth are true and correct to the best of my knowledge, information and belief and that I expect to be able to prove the same at a hearing held in this matter.
-I understand that the statements herein are made subject to the penalties of 18 Pa.
-C.S. § 4904

-(relating to unsworn falsification to authorities).
+I, THOMAS J. McATEER, being the Manager - Energy Efficiency at PPL Electric Utilities Corporation, hereby state that the facts above set forth are true and correct to the best of my knowledge, information and belief and that I expect PPL Electric Utilities Corporation to be able to prove the same at a hearing held in this matter.
+I understand that the statements herein are made subject to the penalties of 18 Pa.C.S. § 4904 relating to unsworn falsification to authorities.